volgau/redmine-theme-greenmine/README.md

 ## License

-The *Greenmine* is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+The *Greenmine* is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.